jharris1993/micropython-gigglebot/docs/source/quickstart.rst

 Getting Started
 ###################

-The GiggleBot MicroPython library contains the following modules:
+The GiggleBot MicroPython firmware comes with the following modules:

 * :py:mod:`gigglebot` - contains an API to interface with the actual `GiggleBot`_: think motors, line sensor, light sensors, LEDs, servos, etc.
 * :py:mod:`gigglebot_advanced`- still an API to interface with the `GiggleBot`_, but slightly more advanced and useful for debugging purposes.